Postman

 As of July 2024, there have been changes in the use of the environments.
 Please import the environments as specified in this documentation AND the updated fulfillmenttools API collection.

 During the development of fulfillmenttools as an API-first product, the design, documentation, and testing of the APIs are taking a high priority.
-Therefore, a wholesome Postman collection is in use and frequently updated with new requests as they appear in the API.
+Therefore, a wholesome collection is in use and frequently updated with new requests as they appear in the API.

 This page shares this resource with developers or other technical personnel to ease access to the fulfillmenttools RESTful API and share concrete examples.